How to Help Your Child Choose a College Major

 Choosing More Than One

-Some college students are so passionate about their field(s), they may not want to limit themselves to just one major, but a double major is an enormous undertaking and one that, depending on the college, may translate into the fifth year of study (and tuition).
+Some college students are so passionate, they may not want to limit themselves to just one major.
+A double major is an enormous undertaking and one that, depending on the college, may translate into the fifth year of study (and tuition payments).
 So it's also worth investigating the differences between a major and a minor.

 Caveats, Warnings & Resources